DannyPhantom2023/SMU-Project-3-US_Executions/README.md

 # SMU-Project-3-US_Executions
-The Interactive Executions Visualization project aims to provide a comprehensive and user-friendly platform for exploring and understanding historical data on executions in the United States.
+The Execution Xplore project aims to provide a comprehensive and user-friendly platform for exploring and understanding historical data on executions in the United States.
 The project encompasses interactive visualizations and an interactive map, all made accessible through a dynamic website.

 The main objectives of this project are as follows: